Enhance your CV, learn key life skills, meet like-minded people, get active and make a positive impact on the environment.

 Gold = 40 hours volunteering and 15 hours well-being activity

 Anything that gets you out and active.
-There’s running, walking, dance, fitness classes, kite flying, dog walking, football, rugby, SUP, badminton, horse riding, surfing, skateboarding, rollerskating and swimming.
+You can run, walk, swim, dance, take fitness classes, go kite flying, dog walking, play football, rugby, SUP, badminton, horse riding, surfing, skateboarding, roller-skating and swimming to name a few – again if you aren’t sure contact us and we can talk about it.

-There’s loads of different training covering a range of interests.
-Stuff like first aid, STEM training, how to make money and learning about animal rescue with the RSPCA.
+There are loads of different training opportunities available through the academy and elsewhere covering a range of interests.
+Stuff like first aid, STEM training, how to make money and learning about animal rescue with the RSPCA, marine ID, First Aid, ORCA, Lifeguarding – again if you’re not sure ask us – we may even be able to help fund training for you.

 When it comes to UCAS or job applications, it’s important to stand out from the crowd.
 Volunteering can help you do this.
-It helps you get a foot in the door as it improves employability, gives you an opportunity to meet new people and network, boosts your CV, helps you understand time management and makes people feel better.
+It helps you get a foot in the door as it improves your employability skills, gives you an opportunity to meet new people and network, boosts your CV, helps you understand time management and the work place and actually has a real feel good factor.